Border Service of the National Security Committee of the Republic of Kazakhstan: History

 On August 18, 1992, in accordance with the Law “On State Independence of the Republic of Kazakhstan” and in coordination with the newly formed Commonwealth of Independent States (CIS), President Nursultan Nazarbayev ordered the establishment of the border troops from a compound of the Eastern Border District of the KGB of the USSR.
 In accordance with the intergovernmental treaties on collective security in May 1992, the Parliament of Kazakhstan adopted a Decree on consolidating a Kazakhstani battalion to strengthen the external borders of the CIS in December of that same year.
 The border troops developed a military council in April 1993 and had begun to incorporate maritime elements into the service a couple of days before the Victory Day holiday on May 9.
-The maritime units were located at the seaport of Aktau in the Mangystau region was determined to be the location of all sea units of the border guards.
+The maritime units were located at the seaport of Aktau in the Mangystau region which was determined to be the location of all sea units of the border guards.
 In 1994, combat activities of the Border troops were carried out for the first time against the background of positive development of interstate relations based on an agreement on the Kazakh-Chinese Border signed in May 1994.

 In order to improve the protection of the Kazakh border, President Nazarbayev in May 1995 converted the Border troops into an independent government agency called the State Committee of the Republic of Kazakhstan, of which Major General Bolat Zakiev was appointed as chairman.

 By decree of the President dated November 17, 1997, the Border Troops were reformed into the Security Forces of the Ministry of Defense.
 In the early 2000s, regional commands were formed to ensure the protection of the border of Kazakhstan, irrespective of the region.
 In 2011, it was decided to reform the border department of Kazakhstan in order to maximize its adaptation to the modern era, transferring its mission of the administrative protection of the border to an operational component.
 In 2012, August 18 was officially declared as the Day of the Border Guard, replacing the Border Guards Day holiday on May 28.